Starlight Mints

 The Starlight Mints signed with Barsuk Records in December 2005 and released their first album with the record label (Drowaton) on April 25, 2006.

-An extract of the band's single "Eyes of the Night" is the theme tune for ITV1 supernatural drama Demons.
+An extract of the band's single "Eyes of the Night" was the theme tune for ITV1 2009 supernatural drama Demons.

 Starlight Mints played their last show on December 23, 2009 at Opolis.
 Vocalist/Guitarist Allan Vest continues to work as a music producer and film and television score composer.
 Vest started doubleVee, a new project with his partner Barb Hendrickson, in 2012.
 Drummer Andy Nunez and keyboardist Marian Love Nunez formed a new band called A.M.P. that same year.
-Guitarist/keyboardist Ryan Lindsey continues to perform both as a solo artist and with the band Broncho].
+Guitarist/keyboardist Ryan Lindsey continues to perform both as a solo artist and with the band Broncho.
 Drummer Andy Nunez owns and operates the Opolis, an indie rock venue in Norman, Oklahoma.
 The venue hosts both local and national acts.